radiantlogic-v8/documentation-eoc/documentation/dashboards/dashboards-overview.md

 ---
 # Dashboards

-From the *Dashboard* screen, you can review the status and health of various RadiantOne components for each server.
+From the *Dashboard* screen, you can review the status and health of various RadiantOne components.
 This guide provides an overview of the *Dashboards* section in Environment Operations Center and its features.

 >[!warning] Monitoring via dashboards is a crucial step in maintaining the health of RadiantOne and it is recommended that you monitor these components on a regular basis.